heroui-inc/heroui-native/CONTRIBUTING.md

 > **Working on your first pull request?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

+#### Before Opening a PR

+1. **Ensure alignment**: Your PR should:
+   - Fix an existing issue OR
+   - Implement a feature from our roadmap OR
+   - Have been discussed and approved in GitHub Discussions

+2. **Do NOT open PRs for**:
+   - New component variants not in our design system
+   - Visual/design changes without prior approval
+   - Breaking API changes without discussion
+   - Features not aligned with our roadmap

+#### PR Requirements

 When you're sending a pull request:

-- Prefer small pull requests focused on one change.
+- Prefer small pull requests focused on one change
-- Verify that linters and tests are passing.
+- Verify that linters and tests are passing
-- Review the documentation to make sure it looks good.
+- Review the documentation to make sure it looks good
-- Follow the pull request template when opening a pull request.
+- Follow the pull request template when opening a pull request
+- Include issue number or discussion link in PR description
-- For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.
+- For pull requests that change the API or implementation, you MUST discuss with maintainers first in GitHub Discussions

+#### PR Review Process

+PRs that don't follow these guidelines may be closed without review.
+We appreciate your understanding as we maintain consistency and quality in the library.